A Comparison of 8 Buttercream Frostings (and How to Pick the Right One)

 - You need a crusting type of frosting (for piping flowers or intricate, long-lasting designs).

-- You don’t have access to a stand mixer; you can easily make this one with a hand mixer.
+- You don’t have access to a stand mixer; you can easily make this with a hand mixer.

 Don’t choose Classic American Buttercream if: